PEP 791 – intmath — module for integer-specific mathematics functions

 (accepting also float

-’s, like other
+’s, like

-functions in the module) and gcd()
+other functions in the module) and gcd()

-(moved from the
+from the fractions

 module).
 Then